Selectra-Dev/selectra-standards/project-management/github.md

 - `If applied, this commit will more fixes for broken stuff` :x:
 - `If applied, this commit will remove deprecated methods` :white_check_mark:

-You can find more on the subjects [in this article](https://chris.beams.io/posts/git-commit/) from which this guidelines are taken.
+You can find more on the subjects [in this article](https://chris.beams.io/posts/git-commit/) from which these guidelines are taken.